 SELECT * INTO OUTFILE command against MySQL Server.
 This creates a .BAK file on the client machine contain a backup.
 Syncrify then backs up this local file to the remote machine in the second step.

 When this option is checked, Syncrify won't delete the .BAK file that is created in the first step.
 If you have enough hard-disk space to hold this temporary files, we recommend you leave this option checked.

-The Direction option in Syncrify makes this plugin for MySQL Server acts differently.
+option in Syncrify makes this plugin for MySQL Server acts differently.
 Following table describes this behaviour.

 |Client to Server||This is the default backup direction.
 Syncrify create .BAK files, which are then transferred to the remote machine.|